TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/visual-basic/index.md

         Next
     End Sub
 End Module

 ```

 {% endraw %}

-[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Visual Basic](https://sampleprograms.io/languages/visual-basic) was written by:
+Fizz Buzz in [Visual Basic](https://sampleprograms.io/languages/visual-basic) was written by:

 - rzuckerm
 - Thomas Braccia

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 16 2023 12:29:09.
-The solution was first committed on Oct 01 2020 18:54:14.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution